eums/website/_docs/styleguide.markdown

 * Avoid redundant information.
 For example, prefer `/blog/2014/summer-concert` to `/blog/2014/summer-concert-14`
 * Avoid `.html` at the end of HTML pages.

+## Design notes

+* For the image link tiles, any image must be exactly 600x200px.
+This is so that it is wide enough for the mobile layout (where tiles are stacked vertically).

 [GitHub's HTML style guide]: https://github.com/styleguide/templates
 [MDN]: https://developer.mozilla.org/en-US/docs/Web/HTML